codingMustache/codingMustache/README.md

 ## Joke of the Day

-How does a penguin build it’s house?
-Igloos it together.
+What do you call a guy lying on your doorstep?
+Matt.

 ## Daily Trivia

-What does GHz stand for?
+Moore&#039;s law originally stated that the number of transistors on a microprocessor chip would double every...
- 1. Gigahertz
+ 1. Year
- 2. Gigahetz
+ 2. Eight Years
- 3. Gigahotz
+ 3. Two Years
- 4. Gigahatz
+ 4. Four Years

 <details>
   <summary>Answer</summary>
-  Gigahertz
+  Year
 </details>